joshHug/LeidenITP/assignments/assignment4.md

 Most sorting algorithms include another parameter, the default reverse argument.
 This argument ensures that the list is sorted in reverse order.

 To finalize, ensure that your implementation of merge sort and the two default arguments seamlessly operate together in any configuration.

+### Key and Reverse Arguments

+At this point, we know how to sort a list of integers and why we need a class.
+However, when making an application it is often required that this new data class is also sortable.
+In this assignment you will do this in two ways.
+The first approach will be to make the object sortable.
+This means that the sorting algorithm code does not change compared to sorting integers.
+The second approach would be to use the default `key` argument in merge sort.
+The `key` argument makes it possible to sort objects differently by applying a function to an object and sorting the return of this function.
+This way it is for example possible to sort on the second character in a list or to sort on a certain attribute (which is sortable) of an object.
+In this assignment, you will for example sort the person objects based on their name using the `key` argument.

+Another argument that most sorting algorithm have is the default argument `reverse`.
+This argument ensures that the list is sorted in reverse order.

+Lastly, your implementation of merge sort and the two default arguments should work in any combination.

+At this point, we understand how to sort a list of integers and grasp the necessity of a class.
+However, when making an application it is often required that this new data class is also sortable.
+In this assignment, you'll achieve this in two ways.
+The initial approach involves making the object itself sortable.
+This implies that the sorting algorithm's code remains unchanged when compared to sorting integers.
+An alternative method involves utilizing the default `key` argument in merge sort.
+This `key` argument facilitates sorting objects differently by applying a function to an object and sorting based on the function's return.
+For instance, this allows sorting based on the second item in a list or sorting based on a specific attribute (one that is sortable) of an object.
+In this assignment, you'll sort the person objects, for instance, based on their name using the `key` argument.

+Most sorting algorithms include another parameter, the default reverse argument.
+This argument ensures that the list is sorted in reverse order.

+To finalize, ensure that your implementation of merge sort and the two default arguments seamlessly operate together in any configuration.

 ## Template